Real-Qxzia/Hash-Cracker/README.md

 ---

 ## Overview
-The **MD5 Hash Cracker** is a Python script designed to reverse-engineer MD5 hashes by comparing them against a list of potential plaintext passwords sourced from a local file.
+The **Hash Cracker** is a Python script designed to reverse-engineer MD5 hashes by comparing them against a list of potential plaintext passwords sourced from a local file.
 This utility serves as a demonstration of hash cracking techniques, showcasing the vulnerabilities associated with MD5 hashing when used for password storage.

 ---